-ITC shares plunge 6%; Godfrey Phillips, VST tumble up to 8% as FM announces hikes calamity duty
+ITC shares plunge 6%; Godfrey Phillips, VST tumble up to 8% as FM hikes calamity duty

 Shares of cigarette companies such as ITC, Godfrey Phillips and VST Industries took a beating, falling up to 8 per cent in Wednesday's trade after the Finance Minister Nirmala Sitharaman hiked calamity duty on cigarettes and tobacco products by 16 per cent.

 Shares of ITC plunged 6.02 per cent to hit a low of Rs 331.05.
 Godfrey Phillips hit a low of Rs 1,772, down 8 per cent.
 VST Industries was trading 0.38 per cent lower at Rs 3,011.
 The market was largely fearing either a hike in excise duty or NCCD duty on cigarettes and tobacco products, as the last tax hike was announced three years ago.
 The Budget for FY21 had increased the National Calamity Contingent Duty (NCCD) by 2-4 times across cigarette stick sizes, resulting in tax hikes of 9-15 per cent.

-Analysts had anticipated that a 5-10 per cent rise in duty would not impact cigarette stocks.
+"Net tax on cigarette would would require 1-3 per cent price hike for cigarette in difference category.
+The hike in taxes is not very high and would be easily passed on by small increase (1-3 per cent) in prices, said ICICI Securities.

 Sharekhan had said that an increase in rate by 0-10 per cent duty should be neutral for cigarette stocks, but any increase in rate by 10-15 per cent will be negative.